 In a nutshell, the answer is yes.

 Increasingly, sharp online entrepreneurs recognize Twitter's potential for boosting traffic, raising brand awareness, generating leads and increasing sales.
-Cynics may ask what can be done with one-hundred forty-four (144) character tweets.
+Cynics may ask what can be done with a two-hundred-eighty (280144) character tweet.
 In fact, you can do an awful lot, especially if you maximize the timing of your posts.
 Fortunately, online entrepreneurs can increasingly tap into Twitter analytics on a real-time basis.

 General Twitter Timing Facts